top of page

 So… What’s the Solution?

-Healing isn’t about blame—it’s about bringing compassion to the parts of you that were never seen, heard, or held.
+Healing isn’t about blame, but bringing compassion to the Parts of you that were never seen, heard, or held.

 Give them an identity.
 Let them write a letter.
 Ask what they need.